teddylambert/mHubNeopixels/README.md

 # mHubNeopixels
-Code to set (and reset) the neopixels behind the bar
+Code to set (and reset) the neopixels behind the bar and for the mayor's office sign